danielshulee/CyVerse-NEON-Browser/README.md

 # CyVerse NEON Browser

 A multifunctional R Shiny tool hosted by [CyVerse](https://cyverse.org) and designed to make NEON data accessible, visible, and easy to interact with.
-This app can be deployed locally [here](https://github.com/Danielslee51/NEON-Shiny-Browser).
+This app can also be deployed locally [here](https://github.com/Danielslee51/NEON-Shiny-Browser).

 ## Overview